Restoration logo

 Restoration Timeline

 Contents restoration represented only one component of this large project.
 Packout and cleaning progressed, but the full structural restoration extended the timeline.
-The homeowner returned to her/his residence about six months after the loss, once the structural repairs and stabilization were complete.
+The homeowner returned to their residence about six months after the loss, once the structural repairs and stabilization were complete.

 Key Project Takeaways